 The Assyrian Conquest of Mitanni

-At some point (exactly when is not clear but possibly during the reign of the Hittite king Mursili II, 1321-1295 BCE) Mittani fell under the yoke of the Assyrian Empire.
+Suppiluliuma I divided the former kingdom into two provinces with their capitals at Aleppo and Carchemish.
+The remainder of the region kept some degree of autonomy, though still a vassal state, and was known as Hanigalbat.
+At some point the region which was once Mitanni fell under the yoke of the Assyrian Empire.
+Exactly when is not clear but possibly during the reign of the Hittite king Mursili II, (1321-1295 BCE) and definitely before the reign of Tudhaliya IV and the Battle of Nihriya in 1245 BCE (which marks the beginning of the decline of the Hittite Empire).
 The Assyrian king Adad-Nirari I (ruled 1307-1275 BCE) left inscriptions telling of how an upstart Hittite king Shattuara I challenged his might and so Adad-Nirari I marched on Mittani, crushed their forces in battle, and carried Shattuara I back to Ashur in chains where he was forced to swear an oath of allegiance to the Assyrian ruler.
 While still an autonomous state, the kingdom now owed tribute and allegiance to Assyria and was no longer considered an equal of the other powers of the region.

 1550 BCEKingdom of Mittani is founded.

 c.
 1500 BCERise of the kingdom of Mitanni.